MarkParker5/STARK/docs/where-to-host.md

 Additionally, a small HTTP server was implemented on the Raspberry Pi, allowing a mobile phone to connect to Stark at home.
 The native Android libraries handled Speech-to-Text (STT) and Text-to-Speech (TTS) functionalities, and the app communicated with the Raspberry Pi using transcribed text via HTTP.

 To ensure Stark was accessible from anywhere in the world, [ngrok](https://ngrok.com/) was set up on the Raspberry Pi, creating a secure tunnel to the localhost, making the locally hosted Stark globally accessible.

+Also, a telegram bot was implemented as an inerface for both voice and text messages, used as an additinal cross-platform remote communication way.

 ---